 - Call to action: Provide members with a call to action and an assignment to keep the momentum going.
 Include a suggestion to share the challenge with friends who might not be part of the community, but would be interested in the challenge itself.

 - Share community content: As the challenge runs its course, share content on a regular schedule.
 Encourage, or even require participants to react and interact with the content.
 They can also post their own updates and progress towards the goal as the challenge goes on.

 How can we support your organisation’s Facebook Challenge Group?

 We have supported several of our clients to run successful challenge groups.
 We can step in at any part of the process, from strategy and planning to last-minute emergency cover.

 The StrawberrySocial team comprises expert community and social media professionals.
-Together, we have decades of combined experience in social media and online moderation.
+Together, we have decades of combined experience in social media, digital events management and online moderation.
 We hand-select team members, screening for sensitivity, emotional intelligence and empathic listening skills.
 We provide 24/7 coverage, with team members located all over the world.